 New works regularly enter the collection, including the winners of the annual Edward Sharp Prize – which celebrates outstanding works from the University’s Degree Show – and works commissioned by LU Arts and Radar.

-You can find more information on many of our sculptures through the University sculpture trail, which guides you through the heart of our Loughborough campus via many of the fascinating works on display.
+You can find information on individual sculptures in our collection by clicking the link on the right of the page and following through to the google map.
+This also includes a 3km step-free walking route, which guides you through the heart of our Loughborough campus via many of the fascinating works on display.
 You can also view information on some of our sculptures and our oil paintings via ArtUK.

-If you work at the University and would like to know about work that is available for public or private display, please email firstname.lastname@example.org.
+If you work at the University and would like to know about the collection, including work that is available for display, please email email@example.com.

 The Stewart Mason era

-Many works in the University’s collection were purchased by Leicestershire Education Authority under the auspices of Stewart Mason, the county’s Director of Education from 1947-71.
-He was a progressive educator with a keen interest in contemporary art, and would buy or commission works to accompany new building projects.
+Many works in our collection were purchased by Leicestershire Education Authority under the auspices of Stewart Mason, the county’s Director of Education from 1947-71.
+He was a progressive educator with a keen interest in contemporary art, and would oversee the purchase or commissioning of works to accompany new building projects.

 Many of these were featured in the 1967-68 exhibition ‘British Sculpture and Painting from the Leicestershire Education Authority’ at London’s Whitechapel Gallery.